percona/pmm/doc/source/chapter.architecture.rst

 .. _pmm/architecture:

-Overview of |pmm.name| Architecture
+Overview of |percona-monitoring-management| Architecture
 ********************************************************************************

 The |pmm| platform is based on a client-server model that enables scalability.
 It includes the following modules:

 * :ref:`pmm-client` installed on every database host that you want to monitor.
-  It collects server metrics, general system metrics, and |qan.name| data for a complete performance overview.
+  It collects server metrics, general system metrics, and |query-analytics| data for a complete performance overview.

 * :ref:`pmm-server` is the central part of |pmm| that aggregates collected data